Elrexfio (Elranatamab)

 Who Should Not Take Elrexfio

-Do not use Elrexfio if you are allergic to elranatamab or any of the ingredients.
-Signs of allergic reaction include shortness of breath, wheezing, swelling of face/lips/tongue, rash, itching, or hives.
+Do not use Elrexfio if you have had an allergic reaction to elranatamab or any of its ingredients.

 Medical Conditions to Discuss